yeswework/fabrica-dev-kit/README.md

 * Version control for custom fields (using ACF-JSON)
 * Instant deployment (using Wordmove)

+You can watch a [video of new project setup](https://www.youtube.com/watch?v=C0c0gkTZV90) and basic features.

 ## All features

 ### Installs and configures an independent local development environment for each project